WEEK 15: Portfolio Critique (April 22)

 Notes:

-• Sites Completed for Peer Critique – 20%
+• Portfolios should be it completed for Peer Critique – 20%

 The Portfolio Projects should be in a folder called “portfolio.”